Edgar, King of England: Edgar in Eadwig's early reign, 955 to 957

 Eadwig became king on Eadred's death on 23 November 955.
 Historians have often been critical of Eadwig, portraying him as irresponsible or incompetent, and one piece of evidence cited for this view is the exceptional number of charters he issued in 956.
 His sixty-odd gifts of land in that year make up around five per cent of all genuine Anglo-Saxon charters, and no other ruler in Europe is known to have matched that yearly total before the twelfth century.
-The historian Ann Williams observes that the large number of charters may indicate that Eadwig had to buy support, but too little is known about the background to be certain.
+The historian Ann Williams observes that the many charters may indicate that Eadwig had to buy support, but too little is known about the background to be certain.

 When Eadwig succeeded, the court was ruled by powerful factions, and he appears to have been determined to show his independence of action from the start.
-In the view of the historian Ben Snook: "Eadwig, unlike his brother Edgar, was clearly his own man.
+In the view of the historian Ben Snook, "Eadwig, unlike his brother Edgar, was clearly his own man.
 Immediately on coming to power, he acted to put a stop to all this."
-However, Simon Keynes comments: "whether Eadwig and Edgar were able to assert their own independence of action, or remained at the mercy of established interests at court, is unclear".
-Eadwig quarrelled with some of his uncle's leading counsellors, especially Dunstan, who he exiled abroad.
+Simon Keynes argues that "whether Eadwig and Edgar were able to assert their own independence of action, or remained at the mercy of established interests at court, is unclear".
+Eadwig quarrelled with some of his uncle's leading counsellors, especially Dunstan, whom he exiled abroad.
 Eadgifu had frequently attested charters in the reigns of her sons Edmund and Eadred, but she only attested one of Eadwig's, and she later alleged that she had been "despoiled of all her property" during his reign.
 On the other hand, Edgar was prominent at his brother's court between 955 and 957, attesting many of his charters, in one of which he is shown as regulus (underking).